Anuragvighe/Anuragvighe/README.md

 - 👋 Hi, I’m @Anuragvighe
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning Atomation Testing
+- 🌱 I’m currently learning Automation Testing
-- 💞️ I’m looking to collaborate on Atomation Projects
+- 💞️ I’m looking to collaborate on Automation Projects

 <!---
 Anuragvighe/Anuragvighe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.